kengz/aiva/docs/DEVELOPMENT.md

 - **module**: low level functions, lives in `/lib/<lang>/<module>.<lang>`
 - **interface**: high level user interface to call the module functions, lives in `/scripts/<interface>.js`

-It is vital to use the directory structure just stated for SocketIO to automatically handle the polyglot coordination.
+It is vital to use the directory structure just stated for socket.io to automatically handle the polyglot coordination.
+Since the AIVA is based on hubot, here's a interface reference: [hubot scripting guide](https://github.com/github/hubot/blob/master/docs/scripting.md).

 You write a module in `<lang>`, how do you call it from the interface?
 There are 3 cases depending on the number of `<lang>` (including `js` for interface) involved.